Reward and Punishment Cycles

 Behavior Cycle B

-The solution is to focus on positive events.
-More specifically, positive triggers.
-This would be focusing on solid gains, sticking to trading plans, taking profits, and having small losses.
-If I cannot keep thinking about the positive triggers throughout the trading day, the risks of relapsing to the old way of thinking and behaviors will increase.Positive events or triggers lead to success because they are rooted in making money or hitting a certain positive expectation.
-By focusing on positive triggers, I can start to have anticipatory reinforcement for rewards.
-In other words, beginning to anticipate success so positive outcomes are encouraged.
+By focusing on positive triggers, I could start to have anticipatory reinforcement for rewards.
+In other words, anticipate success so positive outcomes are encouraged.
 With this, I will achieve real success and will be satisfied.
 There is no wanting more in this cycle.

 The primary catalyst for this cycle is sufficiency.

-Knowing that you are achieving success, you want to continue to achieve success, and that ensures the process keeps going.
+Knowing that I am achieving success, I want to continue to achieve success, and that ensures the process keeps going.

 Comments